loic-sharma/loic-sharma.github.io/about.md

 Hello!

 My name is Loïc Sharma.
-I am University of Michigan alumni and a software engineer at Microsoft.
+I am University of Michigan alumnus and a software engineer at Microsoft.

 More will be added later...